 "Unmanned systems are going to have a tremendous impact on logistical, transportation and health care systems.
 It will reduce the cost of moving small packages and products from one point to another."
-Bob English, dean of the College of Technology at Indiana State.
+Bob English, dean of the Bailey College of Engineering and Technology at Indiana State.

 State’s UMS program is not just about aviation.
 It's about rethinking how we will do business across all industries.